How to Donate your Body to Science

 Body donation programs are a key to both medical training and medical research, and many universities have a shortage of donated cadavers.
 Many body donors choose to become donors because they feel that it is a way for them to continue to be useful and serve a greater purpose, even after their deaths.

 A second benefit of whole body donation is that the organization generally covers transportation, as well as cremation costs once they’ve finished use of the donated cadaver.
 As a result, whole body donation is generally significantly more affordable than other funeral options.
+Many organizations will return the cremains to the family, free of charge, at the end of the process which can make body donation an extremely affordable option for any family.

 What kinds of organizations can you donate your body to?